clcwpwqi/CWKernelSU/docs/README.md

 1. Kernel-based `su` and root access management.
 2. Module system not based on [OverlayFS](https://en.wikipedia.org/wiki/OverlayFS).
 3. [App Profile](https://kernelsu.org/guide/app-profile.html): Lock up the root power in a cage.
-4. Add susfs display
-5. More customization
+4. More customization
-6. More user-friendly interface and functionality
+5. More user-friendly interface and functionality

 ## License